2 killed in shooting at Beyond Wonderland festival in Washington state - BNO News

 Two people are dead and three others are injured after someone opened fire at the campgrounds of the Gorge Amphitheatre in Washington state, where the Beyond Wonderland festival is taking place.
 The suspect was taken into custody.

-The incident happened around 8:25 p.m. on Saturday when police were called for an “active shooter” at campgrounds of the outdoor venue near Quincy, in Grant County, about 113 miles southeast of Seattle.
+The incident happened just before 8:25 p.m. on Saturday when police were called for an “active shooter” at the campground of the outdoor venue near Quincy, in Grant County, about 113 miles southeast of Seattle.

-“Officers pursued, closed-in on the suspect, and have the suspect in custody,” the Grant County Sheriff’s Office said in an update at 10:40 p.m.
-It added that 5 people were shot, including two people who died of their injuries.

-There was no word on the circumstances of Saturday’s shooting.
-A press conference will take place at 11:30 p.m.
+“The shooter then walked away from where the incident happened,” a spokesman for the Grant County Sheriff’s Office said.
+“The shooter continued to shoot randomly into the crowd and the suspect was eventually taken into custody.”

+Two victims were pronounced dead at the scene and two others were taken to hospital, where there was no immediate word on their condition.
+The suspect was also injured after an officer-involved shooting.

+There was no word on what may have been the motive for the shooting and the suspect’s identity was not immediately released.
 Saturday’s concert will continue as planned.

 “Please avoid the Gorge Gate H campgrounds area as it is closed due to an incident that has been handled by local authorities,” the festival said in a statement.
 “There is no current danger to festival goers or the campgrounds.”